magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 ---
 date: 2016-09-13T09:00:00+00:00
-title: Deploy Wordpress from the Docker hub
+title: Build a Wordpress deployment and play with gateways
 draft: true
 ---
-Ths tutorial will demonstrate how Vamp builds deployments and works with gateways.
+Ths tutorial will demonstrate how Vamp builds deployments from artifacts and works with gateways.
 We'll do this by deploying Wordpress together with mySQL using official images from the Docker hub.
 We are going to work with the Vamp UI, but you could just as easily perform all the described actions using the Vamp API.

 In this tutorial we will: